jeffubayi/Landing-page/_posts/2020-2-16-frontend-security.md

 date: 2020-2-16
 ---

-# Security tips for front-end apps

-Lock your app down and make it less subceptible to bad actors.
+# Lock your app down and make it less subceptible to hackers.

 Whether you’re a React.js, Angular, Vue.js, or simply a front-end developer, your code can be an inviting door for hackers.